lingduoduo/CheatSheet/DE Golden Path/DE Golden Path - Part 2.md

     .flatten
 ```

 You already have the total stream counts for all artists from the previous steps.
-In this step, you are going to find the ones with the highest counts by using the [top function](https://spotify.github.io/scio/api/com/spotify/scio/values/SCollection.html#top(num:Int,ord:Ordering[T])(implicitcoder:com.spotify.scio.coders.Coder[T]):com.spotify.scio.values.SCollection[Iterable[T]]).
+In this step, you are going to find the ones with the highest counts by using the [top function]:com.spotify.scio.values.SCollection[Iterable[T]]).

 It is a curried function, so uncurry it with the number of top artists you want to keep in the output.
 Define how to order the artist using the second element in the tuple (the total stream counts).